kevinjosethomas/knowledgebase/content/index.md

 title: Welcome
 ---

 Hi, I'm Kevin!
-I'm a high school senior from Vancouver with a passion for computer science and software development.
+I'm a computer science student at the University of Waterloo.
 You can learn more about my work on my [portfolio](https://kevinjosethomas.com/).

 ### Table of Contents